salihkemaloglu/ipfs-file-upload-golang/README.md

 # Go IPFS with RabbitMQ and MongoDB
-In this project,consume upload files from RabbitMQ and add IPFS ,than add file information to MongoDB database.
+In this project,upload files and add IPFS ,than produce file information to the RabbitMQ.